Omalizumab: Biosimilars

+Economics

-Due to the high cost of an omalizumab, and the concern over long-term safety, treatment is not yet very common, especially in developing countries.
-Another barrier to wide use is its injectable dosage form.
-In August 2010, the National Institute for Clinical Excellence (NICE) in the United Kingdom ruled that omalizumab should not be prescribed on the National Health Service (NHS) to children under 12.
-NICE concluded that the high costs of the compound, over £250 per vial, did not represent a sufficiently high increase in quality of life.
-However, on March 7, 2013, NICE issued “final draft guidance” about the allowance of omalizumab.
-It recommended the medication as an option for treating severe, persistent allergic asthma in adults, adolescents and children following additional analyses and submission of a patient access scheme (PAS) by Novartis, the manufacturer.
+In August 2010, the National Institute for Clinical Excellence (NICE) in the United Kingdom ruled that omalizumab should not be prescribed on the National Health Service (NHS) to children under 12, as the high costs of the compound, over £250 per vial, did not represent a sufficiently high increase in quality of life.
+However, in March 2013, NICE issued "final draft guidance" about the allowance of omalizumab, recommending the medication as an option for treating severe, persistent allergic asthma in adults, adolescents and children following additional analyses and submission of a "patient access scheme" by Novartis, the manufacturer.

-In August 2013, a researcher at Leiden University Medical Center responsible for the TIGER trial was fired for unrelated research fraud.
+In August 2013, a senior Dutch researcher at Leiden University Medical Center responsible for the TIGER trial to treat rheumatoid arthritis was fired for research fraud.
 The TIGER trial was halted as a result.